 She is closely tied to the history of France and precedes Joan of Arc.
-Just like her, Genevieve represents the ideals of freedom and resistance that the Third Republic advocated for at the end of the Siege of Paris, this is why she is such an important figure within the Panthéon, in the main fresco inside the dome she is immortalized next to kings and emperors.
+Just like her, Genevieve represents the ideals of freedom and resistance that the Third Republic advocated for at the end of the Siege of Paris, this is why she is such an important figure within the Panthéon.
+In the main fresco inside the dome she is immortalized next to kings and emperors.

-A suggestion by Descubre Paris:
+A suggestion from Descubre Paris:

 Practical information for visiting the Panthéon in Paris:

 This is some good information to have, remember that it may change due to events being held at the Panthéon.
 For more information go to the official website.